TacoBadger/nonprofits-project-7/README.md

 ## 6. Act

+This is an important metric and KPI, as the regular donations will increase the long term sustainability of the nonprofit.

 The key findings Data shows that the Happy has suffered a steep decline in donations.....
 1. There are 595 titles.
 2. Cocomelon had the highest number of days during the pandemic.
 All other titles on the top 10 titles had way less number of days than Cocomelon.